 What Is a Blood Test?

-An AST test measures the level of aspartate aminotransferase, also called AST or SGOT.
-AST is one of the enzymes that help the liver convert food into energy.
-High levels of these enzymes can be a sign that the liver is injured or irritated, and the enzymes are leaking out of the liver cells.
+Aspartate aminotransferase (eh-SPAR-tate uh-mee-no-TRANS-fur-ace), or AST, is an enzyme that helps the liver convert food into energy.
+High enzyme levels can be a sign that the liver is injured or irritated, and the enzymes are leaking out of the liver cells.

 Why Are AST Tests Done?